peterhinch/micropython-nano-gui/README.md

 # 1. Introduction

-This library provides a limited set of GUI objects (widgets) for displays whose display driver is subclassed from the `framebuf` class.
+This library provides a limited set of GUI objects (widgets) for displays whose display driver is subclassed from the `FrameBuffer` class.
+Such drivers can be tiny as the graphics primitives are supplied by the `FrameBuffer` class.

 The GUI is display-only and lacks provision for user input.
-This is because no `framebuf` based display drivers exist for screens with a touch overlay.
-This is probably because touch overlays require too many pixels and are best suited to displays with internal frame buffers.
+Displays with touch overlays are physically large, with correspondingly high pixel counts.
+Such displays would require large frame buffers.
+These would consume RAM and be slow to copy to the display.
+A `FrameBuffer` based driver is ill-suited to large displays.
+Drivers should use graphics primitives hosted on the display controller chip.

 The GUI is cross-platform.
 By default it is configured for a Pyboard (1.x or D).
 This doc explains how to configure for other platforms by adapting a single